 Structural interviews tend to follow the formal procedure; the Interview follows a predetermined agenda or question.

-Finally, you can ask in the interview that you have any questions about it.
+Finally, you can ask in the interview if you have any questions about it.
 You should always have several questions ready.
 This kind of interview and formal form of an interview.

 4. Unstructured Interview